AntoniyaBK/Math-Quiz-Game/README.md

 ## 🧠 About

-This is an **educational and fun Android game**, built with Java and Android Studio.
+This is an **educational and fun Android game**, built with Java and Android Studio v2022.2.1.
 It can be used both for learning and entertainment.

 ## 🚀 Features